California: The Groundwater Business

 The fields in California are irrigated

-While communities could only dream of deep wells, companies have poured vast amounts of money into costly water pumping projects over the past decade.
+While communities might only dream of deep wells, companies have poured vast amounts of money into costly water pumping projects over the past decade.
 For the already dry state, this means further drying up.
 “The history of groundwater is one of modest recharges during very wet periods, followed by much larger losses during subsequent droughts,” global water problems expert Jay Famiglietti told Bloomberg.

 Weather extremes & climate crisis